crabcanon/crabcanon.github.com/_posts/2017-01-30-aws-lambda-serverless-architecture.md

 #### 1. Introduction

 Recently, I read a very nice article about 'Serverless Architectures' - [click here](https://martinfowler.com/articles/serverless.html).
 This concept has became much hotter than ever before.
 Almost like a moment, the whole world starts to promote it - [click here](https://github.com/JustServerless/awesome-serverless).
 As I am a long-term user of BaaS services(Firebase, Auth0, etc.), it doesn't feel like any panic for me.
-However, there is one thing that dramatically beyonds my anticipation: FaaS(Function as a Service) is suddenly booming even though BaaS(Backend as a Service) is still robustly growing.
+However, there is one thing that beyonds my anticipation: FaaS(Function as a Service) is suddenly booming even though BaaS(Backend as a Service) is still robustly growing.
 It turns out that they are complementary to each other rather than a pair of competitors.
-That's because everyone is dreaming to create something cost effective(for both operational and development cost) and to be able to control every penny they spend.
-Meanwhile, it should be extremely easy to integrate, maintain and extend.
+That's because everyone is dreaming to create something high performance, while cost effective(for both operational and development cost) and extremely easy to integrate, maintain and extend.
+Most important, they hope that every penny spent is completely under control.

+> If your PaaS can efficiently start instances in 20ms that run for half a second, then call it serverless. - Adrian Cockcroft

 #### 2. My first FaaS

-As FaaS naturally borns for microservices, it's a good idea to implement something that combined with a bunch of packages or modules.
-If you've heard about [GIS](http://www.esri.com/what-is-gis) before, you may have the same point of view as what I have: cloud microservices will finally eliminate the tranditional GIS-based desktop softwares.
-Therefore, my first FaaS will be a simple GIS analysis function powered by [Serverless Framework](https://serverless.com/), [AWS Lambda](https://aws.amazon.com/lambda/) and [Turf.js](https://github.com/Turfjs/turf).
+As FaaS is a natural born killer for microservices, it's a good idea to implement something combined by a series of modules and has potential to chain workflows together.
+If you've heard about [GIS](http://www.esri.com/what-is-gis), you may come up with the same point of view as what I have: cloud microservices will play a big role in GIS-based analysis or even eliminate most of the works done by those tranditional GIS-based desktop softwares.
+Therefore, my first FaaS will refer to a simple GIS analysis module powered by [Serverless Framework](https://serverless.com/), [AWS Lambda](https://aws.amazon.com/lambda/) and [Turf.js](https://github.com/Turfjs/turf).

 <hr>
 <mark>Step by step</mark>